Walter Hallstein: Later life (1967–1982)

 In the run-up to the federal elections in 1969, Helmut Kohl, then minister-president and head of the CDU in the state of Rhineland Palatinate offered Hallstein the opportunity of standing as a direct candidate in the Neuwied constituency in the Westerwald area and heading up the CDU party list in the state of Rhineland Palatinate.
 At the time, the CDU under Kurt Georg Kiesinger was the governing party.
 At the CDU "Euroforum 68" congress in Saarbrücken in January 1968, Hallstein was celebrated as the future foreign minister, should the CDU win the 1969 federal election.
 He proposed to confront de Gaulle and counter his attempts to "devalue" and "weaken" the European Community.
 However, the party lost the election, leaving Hallstein as a member of the Bundestag, but with no government office.

 As reported by Der Spiegel, Hallstein was later approached by Kohl as a possible candidate to replace Heinrich Lübke as Federal President, but this did not come to fruition.
 From 1969 to 1972, he was a member of the German Federal Parliament for the Christian Democratic Union, where he was on the Foreign Affairs Committee and was one of the party's spokesmen for European affairs, along with Erik Blumenfeld and Carl-Ludwig Wagner.
 In the party, he supported the Junge Union, the CDU youth organization.
 Hallstein had little personal contact with his constituency, the work being done mainly by his assistant Christian Franck.
 At the next elections in 1972, he was not re-nominated.

-In his speeches in the Bundestag, he continued to express his vision of European union.
+In his speeches in the Bundestag, he continued to express his vision of the European Union.
 He also spoke out in favour of direct election of the European Parliament in Germany.
-At that time, the members of the European Parliament were delegated by the Bundestag, and direct election was not introduced until 1979.
+At that time, the members of the European Parliament were delegated by the Bundestag, and a direct election was not introduced until 1979.

 Having left the Bundestag in 1972 and the presidency of the European Movement in 1974, Hallstein retired from active political life but continued to write and give talks.
-He moved from his country house in the Westerwald to Stuttgart, and continued his work as an author.
+He moved from his country house in the Westerwald to Stuttgart and continued his work as an author.

 Hallstein fell ill in early 1980 and died in Stuttgart on 29 March 1982, at the age of 80.
 He was buried, following a state funeral, on 2 April 1982 at the Waldfriedhof Cemetery in Stuttgart.

 Hallstein remained a bachelor all his life.